irissun/thesisInAPA/README.md

 # thesisInAPA
-Write a thesis in APA style by LaTex and follow the university guidelines
+Write a thesis in APA style by LaTex and follow the university guidelines (University of Macau)

 ## Latex
 1. How to count words in Latex?